Communal dancefloor energy at one of

 Before and after the festival hours, taxis will be waiting outside to bring you home safely.
 Please consider sharing your ride home with others.
 You can split the bill and help us limit our carbon footprint.

 The taxi companies do not work directly for Paradise City.
-Please double-check the prices when you enter the vehicle to avoid surprises.
+Please double-check the prices before entering the vehicle to avoid any surprises.

 Here’s a list of taxi companies active in the area: